dawee/dispersive/doc/store.md

 # Store

 The store manager save transitory data.
 A store entry is meant to be shown by components (or views). **The store is not a cache system**.
-If a data cache is needed it should be managed during the execution of an (action Promise)[actions.md#asynchronous-action].
+If a data cache is needed it should be managed during the execution of an [action Promise](actions.md#asynchronous-action).

 ## Model